jcazevedo/jcazevedo.net/posts/_posts/2020-09-02-september-leetcoding-challenge-day-1.md

 Another possible solution is to iterate through all the permutations of the provided digits, and return the one that produces a valid time and is the largest.
 Since there are only $$4! = 24$$ permutations, this runs much faster than the previous solution.
-The following is a sample implementation of that
+The following is an implementation of that strategy:
-strategy:

 {% highlight cpp %}
 class Solution {